Travels from New York, USA

 Ian Bremmer's speaking fee falls within range: Over $75,000

-Ian serves as rapporteur of the UN High-Level Advisory Body on Artificial Intelligence and is the foreign affairs columnist and editor at large for Time magazine.
-He is the host of GZERO World with Ian Bremmer, a global affairs program that airs weekly on US public television.
-Ian is also a frequent guest on CNN, Fox News, MSNBC, and many other news outlets globally.
+Ian is the foreign affairs columnist and editor at large for Time magazine, and is the host of GZERO World with Ian Bremmer, a global affairs program that airs weekly on US public television.
+Uniquely positioned to bring unbiased analysis on complex geopolitical issues, Ian is a frequent guest on leading broadcast television, digital news, and podcasts— from CNN and MSNBC to FOX and Newsmax— as well as key international media.
+Ian also served as rapporteur of the UN High-Level Advisory Body on Artificial Intelligence.

 Ian Bremmer offers his expertise in global politics and their implications for the markets in a series of unforgettable presentations.
 He examines what he calls “the New Abnormal,” the turbulent nature of the geopolitical scene that is lacking strong leaders.
 He examines who this will benefit or lose out, and identifies the global crisis points to be aware of.